-But there are reasons to look froward to the first garden frost.
-Some vegetables not only survive it, they come out of the garden tasting even better than before.
+But there are reasons to look forward to the first garden frost.
+Some cold hardy vegetables not only survive it, they come out of the garden tasting even better than before.
 Kale and broccoli especially gain a sweetness from a light frost that can’t be matched by anything picked earlier.
-Other members of the brassica family — cabbage, brussels sprouts and kohlrabi — also do well with frost.
+Other members of the brassica family — cabbage, Brussels sprouts and kohlrabi — also do well with frost.

 The leader in organic gardening supplies since 1991!
 Planet Natural offers 100% safe and natural products that really work.
 Come see what we can offer your garden, your yard and your family.

 We often justify our gardening, especially our organic gardening, by claiming that vegetables from our garden just taste better.
 While this is generally true, the frost-touched broccoli and kale from our gardens prove it without a doubt.
 When we garden, we control what we grow and when we harvest it.
 It’s doubtful that the kale you buy in the grocery store has had the benefit of cold weather.
 Even if it has, you’ll never know.
 But the vegetable gardener pays close attention to the weather her plants are experiencing, both before and after it happens.
 Often, we anticipate the first frost so that we may protect our delicate plants.
 But we also look forward to harvesting the first frost-touched broccoli because we know it’s a treat we can’t buy.
 Yum!

 Eric Vinje founded Planet Natural with his father Wayne in 1991, originally running it as a grasshopper bait mail-order business out of a garage.

 Eric is now retired, but is still a renowned gardener known for his expertise in composting, organic gardening and pest control, utilizing pesticide-free options, such as beneficial insects.